akshat4474/hybrid-sat-solver/README.md

 - `logs/cnf_metadata.csv` — clause/variable info and generation seeds

 ##  Citation
+This project is licensed under the Apache License 2.0.
-If you use this project in academic research, please cite:
+If you use this codebase or its outputs in an academic publication, please cite:

 ```
 @misc{bisht2024hybridsat,